By Elijah J. Magnier: @ejmalrai

-Minister Jawad Zarif is considered one of the pillars of Iranian diplomacy who is fiercely defending Iran in the international arena.
-He is considered one of the most successful Iranian diplomats.
-He has played an important role in promoting Iran, in reaching the nuclear deal during President Obama’s era, and in contributing to the failure of Trump’s latest Warsaw summit.
+Minister Jawad Zarif is considered in the west as one of the pillars of Iranian diplomacy who is fiercely defending Iran in the international arena.
+Western countries and analysts consider him as one of the most successful Iranian diplomats.
+He is considered to have played an important role in promoting Iran, in reaching the nuclear deal during President Obama’s era, and in contributing to the failure of Trump’s latest Warsaw summit.
 However, it is important to say that the nuclear negotiation started at the time President Ahmadinejad was in power and that President Hassan Rouhani’s government was collecting the results as long as President Barack Obama respects the implementation of the details agreed in the deal.
-Sources in Iran believe Zarif may very well be the next President of Iran, particularly now that his domestic popularity has increased following his overnight resignation.
+Sources in Iran believe Zarif may very well be the next presidential candidate of Iran, particularly now that his domestic popularity has increased following his overnight resignation.
 However, President Donald Trump’s administration is turning the table over the head of Iranian diplomacy, pulling the carpet under Zarif’s diplomatic effort and causing a real hit to the “reformists” represented by Rouhani and Zarif.

 Zarif tendered his resignation after the visit of President Assad to Tehran.
 Qassem Soleimani’s handling of the visit was related to the dangers to Assad’s life; he kept the details secret even from President Rouhani who was informed only one hour prior to the Syrian president’s arrival.
-Only few people were informed of the visit and it was not possible to reach Zarif in time for him to return to Iran.
+Only a few people were informed of the visit.
+Sources in Iran claimed it was not possible to reach Zarif in time for him to return to Iran.
 However, the reality could be different: Soleimani was concerned about the security leak and even the Russian were not informed of the visit until after the return of President Assad to Damascus.
 Soleimani considered the situation in Syria as part of the IRGC-Quds brigade’ functions since he is the one who supervised the financing of the Syrian government and the support of Syria with military advisors and allies from Lebanon, Iraq, Pakistan, Afghanistan and other countries to spoil the US regime-change plan.
 It is not the role of the Foreign Ministry to do so but to benefit and capitalise on the IRGC-Quds Brigade leader’s success.

 As far as financial support goes, it is allocated by the Iranian government within its own yearly budget.
 Even the IRGC yearly budget falls under President Rouhani’s competence.
 In some cases, Rouhani refused to extend the IRGC budget, particularly when new events took place.
 For example, it happened in the past that the Lebanese Hezbollah had to request more money –rejected by Rouhani – to inject more forces into Syria as imposed by the operational stage on the ground.
 The situation in question required additional finance, logistics, ammunition, food and supplementary peridium payment to militants for a long period of time.